ICVRXS/README_Generator/Develop/README.md

   # Installation
   ---
-  Clone from repository and run in node
+  Clone from repository, run in Node using node index.js

   # Usage
   ---
-  Simple prompts provide clear indications of the type of content to include within your readme files.
-It helps to streamline and simplify the process of writing a detailed ReadMe.
+  To help create concise ReadMe files in a quick way.
+It helps to cut down on the time spent on figuring out exactly what content to incude by giving prompts of which questions you should answer.

   # Licensing
   ---
-  Open source
+  The project is open source

   # Contributors
   ---
-  Caleb Hay, Anthony Brown, Christopher Marti, Billy Hao, Spencer Hirata
+  Caleb Hay, Anthony Brown, Spencer Hirata, Billy Hao, Christopher Marti

   # Testing
   ---
-  Practical trial and error, elbow grease.
+  Practical trial and error and some elbow grease

   # FAQ
   ---
-  No questions yet.
+  No questions as of yet.